 Sauce

-- Oyster Sauce: or substitute with vegetarian stir-fry sauce.
+- Oyster Sauce: Or substitute with vegetarian stir-fry sauce.

-- Fish Sauce: or substitute by adding more oyster sauce to taste.
+- Fish Sauce: Or substitute by adding more oyster sauce to taste.

-- Dark Soy Sauce: or substitute with dark mushroom soy sauce.
+- Dark Soy Sauce: Or substitute with dark mushroom soy sauce.

-- White Granulated Sugar: or substitute with cane sugar, palm sugar or coconut sugar.
+- White Granulated Sugar: Or substitute with cane sugar, palm sugar, or coconut sugar.

 Note: Asian ingredients are typically available at most Asian grocery stores or check online.